Before the Revolution: Plot

-Parma, 1962.
-Fabrizio (Francesco Barilli) a young student, struggles with reconciling middle class life with his interest in the militant views of the Italian Communist Party.
-He has a serious discussion his best friend Agostino (Allen Midgette) who tells him of his hatred for his parents' way of life.
-He is caught between relying on the Catholicism of his parents and the Marxist ideas touted by Fabrizio.
+In Parma in 1962, Fabrizio, a young student who has turned his interest to the aims of the Italian Communist Party, struggles with his middle class roots, questioning his engagement to Clelia, who is from the same social background and not interested in ideological concerns.
+He has a serious discussion with his best friend Agostino, who tells him of his hatred for his parents' way of life and is caught between relying on the Catholicism of his parents and the Marxist ideas touted by Fabrizio.
+Fabrizio urges Agostino to meet school teacher Cesare, who had helped him sharpen his own political beliefs.

-Fabrizio is shocked when he learns of Agostino's drowning in the Po River.
+Fabrizio's aunt Gina, his mother's younger sister from Milan and only slightly older than him, moves in with the family.
+Shortly after, Fabrizio is shocked to learn of Agostino's drowning in the Po River.
 He interviews local youths who were there when it happened and becomes convinced that Agostino committed suicide.
 Fabrizio imagines that his friend's hatred for his parents was really hatred of himself.
-His despair causes him to break up with his girlfriend Clelia (Cristina Pariset), an apolitical, but pretty girl from a respectable family who he associates with the middle class life he's now desperate to avoid.